1. DEBT SOLUTIONS

 Debt settlement means convincing your unsecured creditors to accept less than your total balance as payment in full.
 Here are the basics:

-The first step is saving up a lump sum to offer one or more of your creditors.
-You may be able to borrow it from friends and family, use your existing savings, sell some assets, or build up a balance over time in a debt settlement savings account instead of paying your unsecured creditors.
+The first step is to come up with money to offer your creditors.
+You may be able to borrow it from friends and family, use your existing savings, sell some things that you own, or build up a balance over time.
+If you work with a professional debt settlement company, they’ll set up a Dedicated Account for this purpose.

-Once you have enough money saved up, you or your debt consultant contacts your creditors and offers them a percentage of the total due as payment in full.
+The next step is to make an offer.
+Once you have enough money, you or your Debt Consultant contacts one of your creditors to offer a percentage of the total due as payment in full.
 Often, that contact takes the form of a debt settlement letter.

 Once you've settled with a creditor, be sure to check your credit report to make sure the balance is zero.